 |Week One||We will explore the reasons why we write, what stories are important to us, and develop a writing routine.|

 |Week Two||We will understand how to give and receive feedback, explore which writers inspire us, and talk about our specific projects.|

-|Week Three||We will learn skills about character, plot and setting; identity what makes our writing stronger, and offer feedback to each other for the first time!|
+|Week Three||We will learn skills about plot and setting, identify what makes our writing stronger, and offer feedback to each other for the first time!|

-|Week Four||We will learn skills about theme and writing style, gain resources on how we share our stories with the world, and close with a final feedback session.|
+|Week Five||We will share how we envision our writing purpose, gain resources on how we share our stories with the world, and close with a final feedback session.|

 Write by the Water writing prompts

 Created in 2020 by Whitney French!
 Share with a friend or get inspired on your own!